-This report presents the results on a first friendly competition for the bounded model checking of hybrid systems with piecewise constant dynamics as part of the ARCH'17 workshop.
-The reports of other categories can be found in the proceedings and on the ARCH website: cpsvo.org/group/ARCH.
+This report presents the results on the second friendly competition for the bounded model checking of hybrid systems with piecewise constant dynamics as part of the ARCH'18 workshop.
+The reports of other categories can be found in the proceedings and on the ARCH website: cps-vo.org/group/ARCH.